-The most common cause of incontinence is weakening or damaging of the pelvic floor muscles.
-Incontinence can also be caused by underlying neurological disorders, prostate problems and more practical problems such as poor accessibility of the toilet - for example in the case of blindness or a physical disability.
+The most common cause of incontinence is weakened pelvic floor muscles, but incontinence can also be caused by underlying neurological disorders, prostate problems, and more practical causes such as poor access to the toilet - for example when living with impaired vision or a physical disability.

 One thing the different types of incontinence have in common is that in most cases something can be done about it.
-Consulting a doctor or health care professional in time is very important.
+Consulting a doctor or health care professional when showing symptoms of incontinence is very important.

-Overactive bladder or sensitive bladder covers a range of urinary symptoms covering the feeling of needing to urinate frequently.
+Overactive bladder describes the feeling of needing to urinate frequently.